andre-the-giant/astroblog/src/pages/posts/my-zero-burnout-goal-how-i-built-a-burnout-prevention-systen-for-my-team.md

 The team wellness mission we came up with was simple:

 > Well-being is a top priority for all members of our team.
 Our goal is to create a culture that minimizes symptoms of burnout.
-We support and empower each other to improve and maintain overall health by making wellness part of our team’s values.
+We support and empower each other to improve and maintain overall health by making wellness part of our team's values.

 From that mission, we set some clear burnout prevention goals: